matijakolaric-com/django-music-publisher/docs/manual_work.rst

    Work list view

-The ``work list`` view, just as all other list views, has a ``search field``, an ``action bar``, a table with works and, once there are over 100 works in the database, pagination, all on the left side.
+The ``work list`` view, just as all other list views, has a ``search field``, an ``action bar``, a table with works and, once there are over 100 works, pagination, all on the left side.

+Search looks for titles, writer's last names, ISWCs, ISRCs (in related recordings) and work IDs.

+Data table can be sorted by almost any column or combination of the columns.

+Counts of related objects are also links to :doc:`recording <manual_recording>` and
+:doc:`CWR export <manual_cwrexport>` ``list``
+views, filtered for this work.

 On the right side, there is the ``add musical work`` button, which takes you to the appropriate view, and the set of ``filters``.

 Filters change, based on the number of options.
-For four options or less, they are simple links, and for more, it turns into a pull-down menu.
+For four options or less, they are simple links, and for more, they turn into a pull-down menus.

+``Has ISWC`` will show only works with ISWCs or only works without them.

+``Has recordings`` will show only works with recordings or only works without them.

+``Library`` will list only works in a particular :doc:`library <manual_library>`.

+``Library Release`` will list only works in a particular :doc:`library release <manual_libraryrelease>`.

+``Writers`` will list only works by a particular :doc:`writer <manual_writer>`.

-``Last edited`` filter allows find all works that have been changed recently.
-This applies to all objects that participate in work registrations, e.g. writers.
+``Last edited`` filter allows find all works that have been changed recently, including related objects, e.g. writers.

-Search works on titles, writer's last names, ISWCs, ISRCs (in related recordings) and work IDs (numeric part).

-Data table can be sorted by almost any column, or combination of the columns, and counts are also links to :doc:`recording <manual_recordings>` and :doc:`CWR export <manual_cwr>` ``list`` views..
+Filters and search can be combined.
+Only works fulfilling all the criteria will be shown.

 Exporting JSON
 ++++++++++++++++++++++++++